daupawar/annotator/doc/usage.rst

    app.start();

 You probably want to keep reading if you want your Annotator installation to be useful straight away, as by default an |App| is extremely minimal.
-You can can easily add functionality from an Annotator :term:`module`, an independent components that you can load into your :term:`application`.
+You can easily add functionality from an Annotator :term:`module`, an independent components that you can load into your :term:`application`.
 For example, here we create an |App| that uses the default Annotator user interface